sweehaarya/osi-hr-management/README.md

 PORT=

 ## Start the server
-Once installed the dependencies and set the environment variables, run the command `npm start` from the project root directory to start the serv
+Once installed the dependencies and set the environment variables, run the command `npm start` from the project root directory to start the server.

 Now you can access the app though localhost:port (ie - http://localhost:9000)